 The Board operates under the stewardship of Course Director, Dr Lauren Wood.
 The full Board is made up of the following members:

 - Dr. Lauren Wood

 Lauren Wood uses her skills in making projects successful, specializing in XML-based projects with distributed teams.
 Her major client currently is Alschuler Associates, a consulting company working in standards-based healthcare.
 She has a long history in working with XML, and before that SGML, with experience in XML projects ranging from publishing to significant input into SoftQuad's XMetaL XML editor.
 She chaired the US XML Conference from 2001 to 2005, chaired the W3C DOM Working Group from its inception to the end of Level 2, and played an active role in many other OASIS and W3C technical committees.

 Lauren has been a Faculty member of the Summer School since the beginning.
-In her spare time she knits and renovates the house, and occasionally blogs on issues technical and otherwise.
+In her spare time she knits, renovates the house, and occasionally blogs on issues technical and otherwise.

 - Professor John Chelsom

-John Chelsom is a partner at Eleven Informatics, a consultancy firm specialising in the application of open standards and open source software, using Agile development techniques.
-He is also a Visiting Professor at the Centre for Health Informatics, City University London.
+John Chelsom is a partner at Eleven Informatics LLP, a consultancy firm specialising in the application of open standards and open source software, using Agile development techniques.
+He is also a Visiting Professor at the City University - Centre for Health Informatics.